suchi-291/freeCodeCampJsLegacy/README.md

 - To find maximum value among a group of values - Math.max() expects comma separated arguments but not an array, so it throws an error.
 Up untill ES5 we needed to use apply()method along with Math.max.apply(null, arr);
 - Spread operator is used to unpack an array.
 - so now Math.max(...arr) would give us the maximum value of an array.

+- Object Short hand property comes in handy to reduce redundancy when we know that the property key and the property value both are same.